Posts Tagged ‘evangelism’

 But when we ignore the picture-perfect Christmas cards and pay close attention, we discover that there is much more to the story of the shepherds.
 The shepherds, whom we are led to believe are and humble, decent men were, in reality, among the most despised people in Jesus’ day.
 In the ancient Middle East shepherds were usually itinerant workers, moving from place to place in search of work, and taking whatever work they could find.

 Shepherding was not a job of choice.
 A shepherd was always on the move looking for pasture and a shepherd had to be on guard day and night to protect the sheep from bears, lions, foxes and other threats which might just as well kill a shepherd as a sheep.
-Shepherds were living and sleeping in the outdoors without proper protection from the elements and were reputed to be thieves, suspected of stealing the sheep they were supposed to protect.
+Shepherds were living and sleeping rough without proper protection from the elements and who were reputed to be thieves, suspected of stealing the sheep they were supposed to protect.
 A few, if not all, would take comfort in the bottle to keep them warm at night.

 In short, if you were to draw up a list of people who were worthy to be the first to receive notice of Jesus’ birth, the shepherds would not even make the long list.
 And yet here they are so they must have something to teach us.
 When we look at the story with the shepherds in mind we notice a number of things.

-First of all, after they overcome their terror, the shepherds believe and respond immediately.
+First of all, after they overcome their terror, the shepherds believe the message of the angels and respond immediately.
 There is no hint that they think the angel’s story is too ridiculous to be true.
 The angel has said that the Saviour, the Christ has been born and so it must be.
 And, even though the only clue to the baby’s whereabouts is that, like every other baby in Bethlehem, the child will be wrapped in swaddling cloths in a manger, the shepherds leave everything, including their sheep and hurry to Bethlehem to see the child for themselves.

 Second, even though the shepherds were usually shunned and ignored, they could not stop themselves from sharing the good news with everyone.
 This means that, the shepherds, the marginalised and despised, become the first evangelists – the first to share the good news.